-I often like to join cooking classes when on holiday and it was even more of a must-do when visiting Tasmania as there are two renowned spots which promise to bring a memorable experience: Red Feather Inn near Launceston and The Agrarian Kitchen near Hobart.
+Joining a cooking class is a must-do in Tasmania.
+Our “Perfect Pasta” class was taught in a beautiful environment; it was fun and professional at the same time.
+In Tasmania, there are two renowned spots which promise a memorable experience: Red Feather Inn near Launceston and The Agrarian Kitchen near Hobart.

-Unfortunately, The Agrarian Kitchen was fully booked so I couldn’t try that.
-Actually, Red Feather Inn was too, but luckily for us, they kindly held a private class for the two of us (at a higher price of AUD250 v. the group class which charges AUD195).
+The Agrarian Kitchen was fully booked so I couldn’t try that.
+In fact, Red Feather Inn was too, but luckily for us, they held a private class for the two of us (at a higher price of AUD250 v. the group class which charges AUD195).
 So if you are keen, book as early as you can.

 Chef Lewis works at the Red Feather Inn’s restaurant and teaches their cooking school classes too.
 With over 25 years of experience in London and experience from cooking schools around the world, a lot of important cooking insights or ‘tricks’ is what you’ll definitely be getting out of a class here.

-Perfect Pasta class to learn real skills and tricks
+Perfect Pasta class to learn important skills and tricks

-Third course: tortellini filled with pumpkin and feta cheese; the pink dough is made with beetroot and the green is made with spinach; the pasta was served with a capers butter sauce (so good!)
+Our third course was a tortellini filled with pumpkin and feta cheese.
+The pink dough from the photo above is made with beetroot and the green is made with spinach.
+The pasta was then served with a capers butter sauce (so good!).

-Then we made raviolis and tortellinis with different fillings.
-We did quite a lot that day and I think being in a private class was really an advantage (and was worth way more than those extra bucks) because we managed to learn a lot of advanced techniques.
+I think being in a private class was really an advantage (and was worth way more than the extra we paid) because we managed to learn a lot of advanced techniques.
 Time to go grocery shopping and impress the family now!

 Second course: stripy raviolis with a spinach and ricotta cheese filling (classic!), served with a cherry tomato pine nuts sauce.

-Obviously it’d be impossible to pen down what we learnt that day, but here were some of the most impressive parts of the class:
+Obviously it’d be impossible to pen down everything we learnt that day, but here are some of the most impressive parts of the class:

 - We learnt to make ricotta cheese to put in our raviolis – I didn’t even know you could make cheese at home!